survivejs/webpack-book/manuscript/optimizing/03_setting_environment_variables.md

 Given we are using React in our project and it happens to use the technique, we can try to enable `DefinePlugin` and see what it does to our production build.

 As before, encapsulate this idea to a function.
 It is important to note that given the way webpack replaces the free variable, we should push it through `JSON.stringify`.
-We'll end up with a string like `'"demo"'` and then webpack will insert that into the slots it finds.
+We’ll end up with a string like `'"demo"'` and then webpack will insert that into the slots it finds.

 **webpack.parts.js**